 The FBI are amazing creatures that turn waste into compost.
 This natural fertilizer builds healthy topsoil and helps protect our planet's food supply.
-You can assist the FBI by building a compost pile or a worm bin, and by using the green cart at home or school if you live in San Francisco.

-home or school if you live in San Franc Let's help the FBI.
+You can assist the FBI by building a compost pile or a worm bin, and by using the green bin at home or school if you live in San Francisco.
+Let's help the FBI.
 Let's compost!